KevinPalaciosQ/code-core-from-scrath-readme/README.md

 ### “All the messages are lies”
 ### Solution:
 ```
-1. “A” Chest says: “the middle chest has treasure” --> lie
+1. “A” Chest says: “the middle chest has treasure” --> lie --> without treasure
 2. “B” Chest says: “All these chest has treasure” --> there will be at least a chest or two with treasures
 3. “C” Chest says: “All these chest has treasure” --> a single chest will have treasure, then there will be two treasures.
 ```
+### Answer:
+## The A and C have treasures